 Back Credits for Previous Language Experience

 All students under the current General Education requirements with experience in a language other than English (including native speakers) may earn “back credits.”
 These students may take any UH Mānoa course appropriate to their level of proficiency in which there is significant use of that language.
 (Appropriate level is determined by a placement exam or an advisor; significant use is determined by the course content.)
 Upon completion of this course, students will receive between 3 and 16 back credits if they earn a letter grade of C (not C-) or better.
 (The course must be the first Hawaiian or second language course taken since high school; and it must be taken for a letter grade, not CR/NC.)
 Back credits may be earned for only one language.
 Other restrictions apply.
-Check with the appropriate language department for details and forms.
+For languages taught within the College of Arts, Languages & Letters, students should complete this Petition for Back Credit in Languages form.
+For all other languages, check with the appropriate language department for details and forms.

 Tip for students: The language course must be taken for a letter grade.
 Courses offered as Credit/No Credit may not be used.